Privacy Policy

 Overview

 Lectern is a macOS application for composing and cross-posting content to multiple social media platforms.
-It is designed with a local-first architecture: your data stays on your device.
+It is designed with a local-first architecture: your drafts, schedules, tokens, and logs stay on your device, except when temporary hosted media URLs are needed for publishing.

 Data Storage